Why Access and Innovation?

 The following is part of our Access & Innovation Blog Series, which highlights the program, collaborations, and leaders that are imperative to increasing access to affordable, appropriate corneal care solutions that empower local eye-care providers to prevent disease and diagnose and treat patients more effectively.

 Around the world, there is only one cornea available for every 70 needed by individuals suffering from corneal blindness.
-This fact alone demonstrates the critical need for new, innovative corneal health technologies and systems to help improve patient outcomes in low- and middle-income regions (LMIRs), where more than 90% of the world’s corneal blind live and an additional 1.5 million people become corneal blind each year.
+This fact alone demonstrates the critical need for new, innovative corneal health technologies and systems to help improve patient outcomes in low- and middle-income regions (LMIRs), where more than 90% of the world’s corneal blind live.
 Most interventions that help prevent blindness or restore sight for people suffering from corneal injury or disease in high-income regions are out of reach for LMIR providers and their patients.
 This inequity not only contributes to depression and social isolation for those who are corneal blind, it reduces their independence, productivity, and life expectancy – creating a cycle of poverty and premature death.

 For more than 50 years, SightLife has been an ardent champion for those needlessly suffering in the dark – driving eye bank innovation to expand patient access to the sight-restoring surgeries they need.
 Advancing femtosecond lasers to prepare tissue for corneal transplants and our partnerships with airlines to transport corneal tissue safely and quickly, illustrate SightLife’s commitment to innovation to help deliver cost-effective impact to patients.